mitrefccace/iam/README.md

 ## Prerequisites & Assumptions

 1. The OpenAM server is running CentOS Linux.
 Other Linux versions may work, with or without minor modifications to the installation scripts.
 1. Install OpenAM as `root` in the `/root` home folder of the OpenAM server.
-For all commands below, be `root`.
+For all installation commands below, make sure you are `root`.
 1. OpenAM will run behind NGINX.
-See the ACE Direct `nginx` repo.
+See the ACE Direct `nginx` repo for configuration details.
 1. OpenAM only has a private IP address.
 Do **not** assign it a public IP address.
 1. Certificates are required to secure the OpenAM login process: